My Domain Name Is Taken

 Say the domain name you wanted was flowers.com.
 Try theflowers.com or theflowersshop.com.
 Experiment with variations that tend to work with your business name, but keep it simple.

-Add an action word
+Add an Action Word

 A simple modification, but this can be a real game changer.
 Let us take Stevens Cat Food as the company name.
 You can not find any other businesses by that name, but stevenscatfood.com is taken.
 Play with add-on verbs like stevensrealfood.com, shopstevenscatfood.com or buystevenscatfood.com.
 Not only does it work, but it provides a not so subtle call to action message.